-UPDATE: This event has been rescheduled to Tuesday, Feb.
-11. For more information, contact the Friends University Fine Arts Box Office at 316-295-5677 or email@example.com.
+For more information on this event or other Fine Arts events, please contact the Fine Arts Box Office at 316-295-5677 or email@example.com.

 Jazz trombonist and vocalist Pete McGuinness will share the stage with the Friends University Jazz band and the Jazz Vocal Ensemble at 7:30 p.m.
 Nov.
 24 in the Riney Fine Arts Center’s Sebits Auditorium.

 McGuinness is an active New York City-based jazz musician.
 He not only plays trombone, but is a Grammy-nominated composer/arranger, award-winning jazz vocalist and a jazz educator.
 He has his own big band, “The Pete McGuinness Jazz Orchestra.”
 To learn more about McGuinness, visit petemcguinness.com.

 The Singing Quaker Alumni Choir will celebrate 20 years of song during a concert at 7:30 p.m.
 Nov.
 8 at Eastminster Presbyterian Church, 1958 N. Webb Road in Wichita.

 The 90-member performance group, led by Dr. Cecil J. Riney, will join Dr. Andre J. Thomas, the Owen F. Sellers professor of music and director of choral music education at Florida State University, to perform choral classics and spirituals.